theheking/intro-to-r/content/2_datatypes.md

 ```

-There are two arguments: 1) number to be rounded and 2) number of digits
+There are two arguments: 1) the number to be rounded and 2) the number of digits
 ```
 round(genome_length_mb, 1)
 ```

-Functions return values, so as with other values and expressions, if we don’t save the output of a function then there is no way to access it later.
+Functions return values, so as with other values and expressions, if we don’t save the output of a function, then there is no way to access it later.
 Check the current value using the `print` command.
 ```
 print(genome_length_mb)
 ```

-To save the output of a function we assign it to a variable.
+To save the output of a function, we assign it to a variable.
 ```
 genome_length_mb_rounded <- round(genome_length_mb, 1)
 ```